Saloni-Meshram/Saloni-Meshram/README.md

 - 👋 Hi, I’m @Saloni-Meshram
 - 👀 I’m interested in Data science, Visualization and Analysis.
 - 🌱 I’m currently learning Python, SQL, Power Bi, Tableau, Machine learning and AI from a certification course from UpGrad.
 - 💞️ I’m looking to collaborate on a project where I can utilise my Data analytical skills to analyse Big Datasets.
-Create interactive dashboards using Poer BI or Tableau.
+Create interactive dashboards using Power BI or Tableau.
 Also use machine learning algorithms to give insights on various business problems.
 - 📫 How to reach me U can reach me through email on meshramsaloni.99@gmail.com.

 <!---